oldblackfish/NBU-WLFI/README.md

 # NBU-WLFI database

-Benchmark Database and Objective Metric for Wide Field of View Light Field Image Quality Measurement Rui Zhou, Gangyi Jiang, Yeyao Chen, Yueli Cui, Ting Luo, and Haiyong Xu.
+"Benchmark Database and Objective Metric for Wide Field of View Light Field Image Quality Measurement"

+Rui Zhou, Gangyi Jiang, Yeyao Chen, Yueli Cui, Ting Luo, and Haiyong Xu.

 The manuscript has been submitted to IEEE TIM.